ATHL337/opforge-site/content/posts/opforge_post_7_vlan_segmentation.md

 - Updated DNS resolver and gateway settings
 - Validated static routes in `opf-rt-ext` and `opf-rt-inet`
 - Preserved connectivity while introducing 802.1Q tagging and scoped routing

 ---

+## 📚 Prerequisites

+- Familiarity with pfSense and VyOS routing
+- Understanding of NAT and firewall rules
+- Basics of 802.1Q VLAN tagging
+- Prior completion of OPFORGE Post 5 (Routing and DNS)

+---